kamarkaka/lc/src/main/java/com/kamarkaka/google/README.md

 - pop that element, push until seeing the next element in pop
 - repeat until reaching end of pop, see if stack is empty

-(1438) Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit
-- have a min queue storing smallest numbers
-- have a max queue storing largest numbers
-- increment hi pointer when diff <= limit
-- increment lo pointer otherwise
-- all elements larger than nums[hi] in min needs to be removed
-- all elements smaller than nums[hi] in max needs to be removed